How do I know that the Master of Business Administration is the right degree for me to pursue?

 Does the program involve full- or part-time study?

 Each class meets for 8 weeks, one night per week from 5:30-8:30pm.
 Part-time study consists of one class per 8-week session, and full-time study entails two courses per session.
-Our program offers an unmatched degree of flexibility in allowing students to complete their MBA in the evening at either a full-time or part-time pace, or switch between the two from term to term, and allowing students to temporarily stop out of the program if their schedules preclude them from successfully pursuing coursework.
+Our program offers an unmatched degree of flexibility in allowing students to complete their MBA in the evening at either a full-time or part-time pace, or switch between the two from semester to semester, and allowing students to temporarily stop out of the program if their schedules preclude them from successfully pursuing coursework.

 How long would it take me to complete the MBA degree?